SciCatProject/documentation/Development/OIDC.md

   * **displayImage** defines an image to display in the button.
 The image will end up being 24px tall.
 It is recommended that the image be in SVG format.
   * **authURL** defines the relative path that the user will be redirected to when they click the button.
 Note that this maps to the `authPath` setting described above.

-## Catamel Code Hooks
+## Backend Code Hooks

-Configuring Catamel and frontend to authenticate through OIDC is very useful for providing a third party authentication.
-However, there two issues that come up that can be addressed with Catamel code hooks:
+Configuring backend and frontend to authenticate through OIDC is very useful for providing a third party authentication.
+However, there two issues that come up that can be addressed with backend code hooks:

 * By default, the system will authenticate all users who pass come in through the OAuth Provider.
 * By default, the users profile in the application will contain information gathered from the OAuth Provider, and nothing more.

 ### Prevent Authenticating Unkown Users

-In [Catamel Configuration](#catamel-configuration), we configured the loginCallback.
+In [Backend Configuration](#backend-configuration), we configured the loginCallback.
 The value of this file is the name of a function that must be defined and exported.
-See [login-call.js](https://github.com/SciCatProject/catamel/blob/develop/server/boot/login-callbacks.js) for details.
+See [login-call.js](https://github.com/SciCatProject/backend/blob/develop/server/boot/login-callbacks.js) for details.

 Code snippet is presented for as an example, omitting the particular details about communicating with an external system: